 The 24 Seasonal Points or Solar Terms of TCM

-As the landscape and climate shift with the changing tides of the seasons, our bodies and minds experience these changes too.
+As the landscape and climate shift with the seasons, so do our bodies and minds.
 Of course, we’ve all sensed these natural transformations that occur during seasonal transition.
-The lengthening or shortening of days and the fluctuations in weather or climate alter and regulate patterns of plant and animal life on a very fundamental level.
+The lengthening or shortening of days and fluctuations in weather and climate alter and regulate patterns of plant and animal life at a fundamental level.

 Many earth-based wisdom systems recognize we need to participate with, rather than work against, this natural flow.
-When we learn to live in harmony with natural seasonal changes we foster greater well-being.
+We foster greater well-being when we learn to live in harmony with natural seasonal changes.

 24 Solar Terms or Seasonal Points

-Through observation of the natural world, the ancient Chinese created a calendar system that is “lunisolar” meaning it considers both the movements of the sun (solar) and the moon (lunar).
+Through observation of the natural world, the ancient Chinese created a calendar system known as “lunisolar,” meaning it takes into account both the movements of the sun (solar) and the moon (lunar).

-In this post, we’re going to explore the solar points which represent the entire circle of the sun.
+In this post, we will explore the solar points, which represent the entire circle of the sun.
 The solar terms divide the calendar into 24 total segments (12 pairs of major nodes and 12 minor nodes).
-These 24 unique segments of time are called Jie Qi or “seasonal points / solar terms”.
+These 24 unique segments of time are called Jie Qi, or “seasonal points / solar terms.”

-When comparing this calendar with dates on the Gregorian calendar there can be minor differences within one or two days every year.
-So keep in mind that every year the solar term dates may change slightly when compared to the Gregorian date.
+When comparing this calendar with the Gregorian calendar, there may be minor differences of 1 or 2 days each year.
+So, remember that the solar term dates may differ slightly from the Gregorian dates.

 Each seasonal point is approximately two weeks.
 You can think of these solar terms as mini-seasons.

-Solar terms or seasonal points reflect climatic changes happening as the sun moves in its annual circular motion.
-In particular, this calendar was used in ancient times to support farm and agricultural work.
-Today it still holds an important place in guiding everyday rituals and routines in China and many other East Asian countries.
+Solar terms, or seasonal points, reflect the climatic changes as the sun moves through its annual circular motion.
+This calendar was used in ancient times to support farm and agricultural work.
+Today, it still holds an important place in guiding everyday rituals and routines in China and many other East Asian countries.

 24 Solar Terms and Chinese Medicine (TCM)